tuxtof/sherlock-exporter/README.md

 # Sherlock Exporter

-The Prometheus Sherlock Exporter exposes a wide variety of Xi-IoT platform metrics.
+The Prometheus Sherlock Exporter exposes a wide variety of Nutanix Xi IoT platform metrics.

-This is the starting point to build beautiful Xi-IoT Grafana Dashboard.
+This is the starting point to build beautiful Xi IoT Grafana Dashboard.

 ![](README.png)